-NORC at the University of Chicago is seeking a Data Scientist to support a diverse range of research projects.
+NORC at the University of Chicago is seeking a Data Scientist to support a diverse range of in social scientific and public policy research research projects.
 At NORC, Data Scientists play a strategic role in partnering with our research teams to produce valuable insights for our clients.
 They work collaboratively in multi-disciplinary teams to help drive innovative solutions.
 Data Scientists develop and implement algorithms, models, and work flows to extract information from disparate structured and unstructured datasets, including text, image, and audio data.
 They also design studies for causal inference, create applications for data scientific workflows, and communicate research findings to both specialist and general audiences.

 CESR is a research center at NORC that focuses on methodological innovations in social research.
 At CESR, you’ll work with a dynamic, vibrant, and multidisciplinary team of researchers, with expertise ranging from statistics, survey methodology, and data science to public policy and program evaluation.

 CESR helps to identify and share best practices – both internally and externally – across the continuum of research design and implementation at NORC.
 To accomplish its mission, CESR conducts timely, state-of-the-art statistical and methodological research on survey and evaluation designs, estimation methods, as well as advanced analytics with data from disparate sources such as survey, administrative, and other unstructured data.
 CESR researchers partner with colleagues and work on projects housed in every research department at NORC to encourage innovation and the adoption of industry best practices in our methodologies.
 External clients benefit from CESR’s expertise by working directly with CESR or through a multidisciplinary collaboration with NORC’s research departments in health, education, criminal justice, economics, and other fields.

 As a Data Scientist in CESR, you’ll